Morgana-S/vinyl-online/README.md

 The lighthouse reports for the site are conspicuously low scoring in some aspects; for example, a lot of images are not served by cloudinary with HTTPS.
 Action should be taken to address the issues in lighthouse reports on the site pages.

+## Basket renovation for mobile screens

+At present, the view basket screen is functional but minimal on mobile screens.
+If the user wishes to change the quantity of an item, they must change it by typing the new quantity in, rather than hitting a plus or minus quantity button.
+This decision was made due to spacing constraints on vertical mobile screens - a full reassessment of a more mobile friendly basket screen would allow this issue to be addressed.

 # Deployment

 ## Deployment to Heroku